Solo runs are easy to cut short

 Yes.
 RunTogether supports treadmill running and positions the mode around wearable support like Apple Watch, Garmin, Coros, or other fitness wearables, so indoor runners can compete live without relying on GPS.

 Yes.
-RunTogether includes a dedicated StairMaster mode with 20 intensity levels so climbers can compete live too.
+RunTogether includes a dedicated StairMaster mode so climbers can compete live too.

 RunTogether uses an LP-based ladder from Bronze IV to Champion.
 Race results affect League Points, which creates promotion and demotion pressure and gives each session a clear competitive outcome beyond simple workout logging.